 All the motions of ordinary love

 I don’t remember much about the first time I couldn’t breathe.
 I must have been 12 when I woke my mom up with the news.
 I don’t recall how it happened, but filling in the blanks from a lifetime of experience, I’m certain it was terrifying.
-Breathing is a bit like juggling: when you’re lost in the flow of it, it’s damn near effortless.
+Breathing is a bit like juggling: When you’re lost in the flow of it, it’s damn near effortless.
 Tweak a parameter just a smidge, though, or fixate on any constituent part, and that delicate equilibrium topples.
 Seems impossible from the start.

 To this day, it’s scary when an asthma attack hits…if it even does hit, that is.
 The condition is so intermingled with the fear of the condition, I can’t truthfully tell you where one ends and the other begins: shortness of breath begets anxiety begets shortness of breath.
 At best it’s a darkly funny cycle; at worst it can be debilitating.
-It’s taken decades of medication (daily inhaler, albuterol for emergencies), lifestyle changes (cardio, intermittent therapy), and placebos (a constant supply of honey lemon Halls) to tilt the latter into the former; to truncate those 2-4 weekly asthmapanicwhoknows attacks into mild annoyances that are effectively D.O.A.
+It’s taken decades of medication (daily inhaler, albuterol for emergencies), lifestyle changes (cardio, intermittent therapy), and placebos (a constant supply of honey lemon Halls) to tilt the latter into the former; to truncate those 2-4 weekly asthmapanicwhoknows attacks into mild annoyances that are dead on arrival.
 Even still, some nights are worse than others (and the spectre of an acute respiratory pandemic hasn’t exactly helped).
 So I can only imagine how scary it felt that first time, back when it was all so new, so uncertain.
 That sudden loss of invincibility.